 - Adding clarifications to a number of rules to confirm that they also apply to digital engagement and advertisement

-- Clarifying several passages related to journal advertising to clarify that this applies to print copies only
+- Clarifying several passages related to journal advertising to clarify that this applies to print copies only (though with exemptions for risk minimisation material highlighting safety and risk issues)

 - Clarifying practice on promotion of medicines under Conditional Licences and Early Access programmes